Mind and Matter: Toward a New Philosophy of Nature

 Colour perceptions, being perceptions, are subjective by definition (in a sense).
 But then, so are quantitative thoughts.
 Idealists aside, few people are tempted to suppose that, because the belief, that carbon has proton number 6, is \emph{only} a belief, therefore carbon does not \emph{really} have proton number 6.
 No more should one be tempted to suppose that, because the perception of green is \emph{only} a perception, therefore grass is not \emph{really} green.

 The function of eyes is to acquire information.
 Looking at an object is not the same as listening to a verbal description of that object.
 But what one acquires by looking is still information, and to that extent it may be regarded as a kind of statement\footnote{Descartes makes an analogy between words and colours at the beginning of \emph{The World}.
 However, he fails to draw what I believe to be the correct conclusion}.
 Cartesian-minded classical physicists, like Einstein, supposed that the world is completely describable, in terms of fields (or whatever).
 Allowing that to be the case, for the sake of argument, it would not follow that the statements of one's visual system are any more subjective than statements made in the approved mathematical language.
 What the classical physicist's description says in one way, using the language of fields, the visual system says in another way, using the language of colours.

-To be sure visual statements say less---contain less information---than the classical physics description (supposing that to be valid).
+To be sure visual statements say less---contain less information---than the classical physics description (supposing that it is valid).
 But that does not make them subjective.
 If one takes some data given to 10 significant figures, and rounds everything off to 3 significant figures, one loses a lot of information.
 But the information which remains is no less objective than it was before.
 Worrying about the difference between the mathematical description and the description in terms of colours is like worrying about the difference between a description in English and the same description written out in French.
 Colour qualities are no more in the head---and no less in the head---than the electromagnetic field is in the head.

 Discussions of \emph{qualia} are often vitiated by the idea that there are two pictures involved: one that is coloured (the picture we get from our eyes) and one that is not (the picture we get from physics).
 This idea goes back to Descartes, of course, with his talk of colours not ``resembling'' anything in the object.
 It is based on a confusion, since neither of these pictures exists.
 There is no picture in the head, as we have seen.
 Moreover the mathematical descriptions which physics gives us are not pictures either\footnote{It is impossible to imagine the number 3, in the abstract.
 Similarly, it is impossible to imagine quantities like vectors.
 The electric field vector, for example.}---any more than a verbal description is a picture.
 Thinking that colours do not exist in reality because there are no colours in the mathematical description is like thinking that a city is colourless because the verbal description in the guidebook is printed in black and white.